-Teacher Remuneration, Retention and Motivation

-In addition to the intrinsic attraction of teaching, extrinsic rewards such as financial and non-financial remuneration not only attract candidates to the profession but may help in retaining the most effective teachers.
+Teacher Remuneration, Retention and Motivation In addition to the intrinsic attraction of teaching, extrinsic rewards such as financial and non-financial remuneration not only attract candidates to the profession but may help in retaining the most effective teachers.
 Teacher pay remains an important incentive tool in the hands of policy makers.
 Low salaries not only lead teachers to leave the profession but can also prove a disincentive to the productivity of a teacher.
 With human resource costs making up the vast majority of education budgets across the globe, ensuring a balance between adequately rewarding teachers and setting wages at a realistic level for enough teachers to be sustained within the system can prove a critical challenge.
-Finding the appropriate salary level is all the more critical given that higher teacher salaries have also been linked to improved student outcomes in some contexts - but not in others xxvi.
-In many countries teachers earn below the poverty line and are often not only paid too little, but often too late.
+Finding the appropriate salary level is all the more critical given that higher teacher salaries have also been linked to improved student outcomes in some contexts - but not in others.
+26 In many countries teachers earn below the poverty line and are often not only paid too little, but often too late.
 In many contexts, contract teachers have emerged to meet teacher shortages by financially constrained governments.
 This may have implications on pupil learning outcomes but cannot be seen as long-term, large-scale, cost-saving solution to the learning crisis.
 In other settings, performance-related pay for teachers has been suggested as an accountability mechanism and as a means of rewarding teachers.
 However, not only is judging teacher performance complex, quantifying and rewarding teachers further complicates the issue.
 Some countries where this has been implemented have also faced some unintended consequences of sanctioning teachers and schools such as reduced cooperation amongst teachers, teacher 'teaching to the test' and focusing on the top students to lift averages to the detriment of disadvantaged learners.
-There is limited evidence that performance-related pay has a significant impact on outcomes or on teacher motivation

-Providing an attractive career path with clear promotion criteria that take into account initiatives by teachers (such as learning support for weak students) has been seen as a more appropriate way of motivating teachers account instruction that are also part of their role as a teacher.
-Similarly, addressing teacher absenteeism and low time-on task, which can be driven from system-wide factors (such as distance to school, illness, non-teaching obligations, administrative tasks) and providing conducive conditions to allow teachers to fulfill their instruction time obligations will have substantial cost-savings and motivate the teaching cadrexxix.
+There is limited evidence that performance-related pay has a significant impact on outcomes or on teacher motivation.27 Providing an attractive career path with clear promotion criteria that take into account initiatives by teachers (such as learning support for weak students) has been seen as a more appropriate way of motivating teachers.28 In this way, teachers are rewarded for meeting their responsibilities outside of classroom instruction that are also part of their role as a teacher.
+Similarly, addressing teacher absenteeism and low time-on task, which can be driven from system-wide factors (such as distance to school, illness, non-teaching obligations, administrative tasks) and providing conducive conditions to allow teachers to fulfill their instruction time obligations will have substantial cost-savings and motivate the teaching cadre.29 24 Altinok 2013 referenced in the GMR 2014 25 Education Commission (2016) 26 Glewwe et al. 2011 and Dolton and Marcenaro-Gutierrez 2011 cited in the GMR 2014.